akulakov/little_adventure2/README.md

 ## Gameplay hints

+ - In the beginning, try to attract the attention of the guard somehow!

-Some hidden passages are so narrow that you have to sneak through them!
+ - Some hidden passages are so narrow that you have to sneak through them!

+ - Once you get Gawley's horn, remember it can open Seals of Sendell which are sometimes hidden!

 # Commands